ublue-os/website/docs/index.md

 - :material-train-car-container:{ .lg .middle } __Images__

     ---
-    A diverse set of [continuously delivered](https://en.wikipedia.org/wiki/Continuous_delivery) Fedora-based images for people to use as their desktop operating system
+    A diverse set of [continuously delivered](https://en.wikipedia.org/wiki/Continuous_delivery) Fedora-based images for people to use as base images

-- :material-toolbox:{ .lg .middle } __Toolkit__

-    ---
-    A diverse set of tools and [a reusable automation kit](https://github.com/ublue-os/startingpoint) for more technical users so that they can customize and share their images with others

-- :material-speedometer:{ .lg .middle } __Experimental Applications__

-    ---
-    Act as a proving ground for new ideas around the Linux desktop like [Fleek](https://getfleek.dev/), [Forge](https://github.com/ublue-os/forge), [Yafti](https://github.com/ublue-os/yafti), and [Boxkit](https://github.com/ublue-os/boxkit)

 - :material-heart:{ .lg .middle } __Community__

     ---